molgenis/molgenis.org/molgenis_documentation/data_explorer.md

 Click any header in the table to sort the data based on that column, click again to sort in the other direction.
 Click one of the lines in the data table to zoom to the position of this variant in the genome browser.
-Click the symbol in front of the "SAMPLES" column header to show the columns beloning to the samples.
+Click the symbol in front of the "SAMPLES" column header to show the columns belonging to the samples.

 Click the magnifing glass in front of the dataline to show a report for that line.
 The default report is just showing all attribute values in a structured way.
 However as stated above all kinds of reports can be added at runtime by an admin.